g-double-r/csce463-hw3/README.md

 - Basic TCP-like handshake connection setup.

 ### Part 2: Single TCP-like connection
-- Extends Part 1 by implementing many of the TCP features (dynamic RTOs, fast retxs, checksum).
+- Extends Part 1 by implementing many of the TCP features (dynamic RTOs, fast retxs, checksum) for one single packet.

 ### Part 3: Multi-Threaded
-- Enhances Part 2 with multi-threading for improved performance.
+- Enhances Part 2 with a sender window greater than 1 for improved performance.

 > **Note:** This repository is designed to compile and run **only on Windows**.